garysoed/protoboard2/src/data/README.md

-Contains elements that are not visible.
+Contains elements that are not visible, but users have access to.
 They are used only for storing data and configuration.